meliiwamd/Game-Jam/README.md

 Go Chicken Go!

 Features:
-- A certain number of chickens that can run. -> Done, 25 Chickens
+- A certain number of chickens that can run.
-- Random cars passing the streets. -> Done
+- Random cars passing the streets.
-- A river in between carrying tree trunks. -> Done
+- A river in between carrying tree trunks.
-- Random plumages for chicken's acceleration. -> Dimonds Instead
+- Random plumages for chicken's acceleration.
-- Score and the number of chickens passed. -> Done, Numbers Left
+- Score and the number of chickens passed.
-- Cars should slow down while getting near a chicken for a little. -> x
+- Cars should slow down while getting near a chicken for a little.
-- Chickens can jump. -> Done, Not Exactly Jump
+- Chickens can jump.